The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Early Spring Date: May 1 Late Spring Date: May 27 Most Frequently Seen: May 11-24
+Early Spring Date: May 1 Late Spring Date: May 27 Best Dates to See in Spring: May 11-24

-Wilson's Warblers are extremely common in the western United States but not at all common in the East.
-They show up every year in small numbers at Monticello Park.
-Since 2005, there have been seven springs with seven or fewer sightings.
-They usually arrive late in migration, and the best time to look for them is in the middle third of May.
+Spring: Wilson's Warblers are extremely common in the western United States, but they are not common in the East.
+They show up every year in small numbers at Monticello Park, with an average of 8 or 9 being recorded.
+They usually arrive late in migration, and the best time to look for them is during the middle two weeks of May.

 Where to See Them in the Park